robbertberry/mission-control/README.md

     4. Elased time
     5. Time to destination

-#### Final Summary to be provided at end of all attempted missions, broken up by mission.
+#### Final Summary to be provided at end of all attempted missions.

-    1. Distance traveled
+    1. Total distance traveled (for all missions combined)
-    2. Number of abort/retries
+    2. Number of abort and retries
-    3. Fuel burned/remaining
+    3. Number of explosions
-    4. Time traveled
+    4. Total Fuel burned (for all missions combined)
-    5. Number of explosions
+    5. Flight time (for all missions combined)